Hattie Lloyd 28/03/23

 Quilon sits so close to Westminster, and is so popular with politicians, it has its own division bell to ensure that masala-munching MPs make it back in time to vote.
-The dining room features original watercolours from Indian artist Paresh Maity, and this deftness of touch finds it way into the food as well.
+The dining room features original watercolours from Indian artist Paresh Maity, and this artistic touch finds it way into the food as well.
 The focus is on India’s southwest, so seafood forms the core, but the meat and vegetable dishes are also pretty special.

 Address: 41 Buckingham Gate, SW1E 6AF | Cuisine: Indian | Price: A la carte | Dress Code: Smart | Book a table

 In 1900, in a bid to drum up business, tyre manufacturer Michelin created a travel guide.
 It contained within a list of hotels and restaurants for drivers to visit – the hope being that Michelin’s tyres would take them there and need replacing soon after.
 Amazingly, it worked.
 By 1920 the dining section was so popular the company began to hire anonymous inspectors to visit, test, and rank the various restaurants in its guide.
 These inspectors were, and still are, trained in France and judge a restaurant on quality; chef’s skill and flavour expertise; personality and creativity; and consistency between visits.
 Taking these things into account they award either three, two, one, or no stars.
 Places that really bomb don’t even get a mention.
 One star means a “very good restaurant in its category”, two stars means “worth a detour” and the highly coveted three stars means “worth a special journey”.
 These anonymous secret agents, with a licence to eat, have been shaping the restaurant business ever since.